Agile project management - how we do it at CKSource

 # 2. Advantages of going Agile

 Very often, those new services and products are more appropriate, much better suited to the clients’ needs, and innovative in a way.
-A company’s competitive edge also gets higher thanks to the fact that breaking tasks into smaller parts (time-boxed iterations) can save businesses a lot of time.
+A company’s competitive edge also gets higher thanks to the fact that breaking tasks into smaller parts (time-boxed iterations or sprints) can save businesses a lot of time.
 Advanced digital solutions can be delivered faster by companies with Scrum or Agile approaches applied daily as Agile project management methods are perfectly suited for various development teams.
+For this reason, any IT project manager or product owner should consider making use of Agile methods for task management.

 It is also worth noting that Scrum Masters - people who can implement an Agile approach to project management - have become more and more important and appreciated recently.
 They don’t necessarily have to be IT professionals as the Agile philosophy is more about great project management than software development expertise per se.
 This way, Agile and Scrum make it possible to get to the IT world for people who are not trained in software development.